Supreme Court Ruling on Right to Privacy and National Security

 Practice Questions

-Q1.
-Which Article of the Indian Constitution covers the Right to Privacy as a fundamental right?
+Q3.
+Under which Article of the Indian Constitution is the Right to Privacy primarily protected?

 - Article 14